diagridio/catalyst-quickstarts/keyvalue/python/README.md

 ## Key/Value Store - Python Quickstart

-It's easy to get started with Key/Value Store in Python!
+It's easy to get started with Key/Value Store in python!
-With a few commands using the Diagrid CLI, you can create a new project, download the quickstart files, and start developing.
+With a few commands using the Diagrid CLI, you can create a new project and start developing.

 This tutorial introduces how to run the Key/Value Store quickstart both locally and with Docker.